Karen A. Cerulo: Scholarship

 Cerulo continues this line of research in her book, Dreams of a Lifetime: How Who We Are Shapes How We Imagine Our Future (with Janet M. Ruane).
-In this book, (and other articles), Cerulo and Ruane note that we are all free to dream about the future.
+In this book (and other articles), Cerulo and Ruane note that we are all free to dream about the future.
 But using interviews and focus groups, they show that where a person stands in social space—i.e. their social class, race, gender, stage of life, or encounters with disruptive live events—patterns people's dreams and deposits both possibilities and obstacles into one's mind, influencing what and how people dream, whether people embrace dreaming or simply give up on it.
 By exploring people's future imaginings, Cerulo and Ruane uncover a new dimension of inequality—inequality ingrained in mind and body well before action or outcome unfold.
+According to Sherry Turkle, "For those who like to see America as a field of dreams writ large, this book is tonic.
+Cerulo and Ruane correct the record on dreaming, revealing why it is not an equal opportunity activity.
+Engrossing."